STEM Summit 2022

 The Montana STEM Summit 2022 was hosted online on Thursday, April 28, 2022 by the Montana Afterschool Alliance and the MSU Science Math Resource Center with support from MSU College of Education, Health and Human Development; GEAR UP; Million Girls Moonshot; Mott Foundation; Overdeck Family Foundation and Montana NSF EPSCoR.

-The 2022 report is available below in its entirety; it is also available as an available in ScholarWorks.
-To inquiry about printed copies, please contact Rachel Wanderscheid or Suzi Taylor at the email addresses above.nd it is
+The 2022 report is available below in its entirety; it is also available as an alternate PDF download and it is available in ScholarWorks.
+To inquiry about printed copies, please contact Rachel Wanderscheid or Suzi Taylor at the email addresses above.

 Thank you to Savanah Olson, science communications intern for Montana NSF EPSCoR, for help with creating this report.